NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 ## Addressing scheme

 There are three key entities/personas in the Finternet.
 The UL itself which is the platform, the asset/token managers and the end-users.
 It is important that there is a unambiguous and global addressing scheme for each of the entities.

-One option to do so is to use the path approach to addressing these entities.
+One option to do so is to use the path approach of the Linux file-system to addressing these entities.

 The first component refers to the UL itself.
 For e.g. if we have tech companies like Google/Microsoft implementing the UL, the address might look like:

-- `/google-unified-ledger/`
+- `finternet://google-unified-ledger/`
-- `/microsoft-unified-ledger/`
+- `finternet://microsoft-unified-ledger/`

 The second component establishes the namespace for the other two entities in the system i.e. asset/token-managers and users.

-- `/google-unified-ledger/asset-managers`
+- `finternet://google-unified-ledger/asset-managers`
-- `/google-unified-ledger/users`
+- `finternet:/google-unified-ledger/users`
-- `/microsoft-unified-ledger/asset-managers`
+- `finternet://microsoft-unified-ledger/asset-managers`
-- `/microsoft-unified-ledger/users`
+- `finternet://microsoft-unified-ledger/users`

 Specific token-manager and users can be referred under the above namespaces
 respectively:

-- `/google-unified-ledger/asset-managers/icici`
+- `finternet://google-unified-ledger/asset-managers/icici`
-- `/google-unified-ledger/users/user1`
+- `finternet://google-unified-ledger/users/user1`
-- `/microsoft-unified-ledger/asset-managers/chase`
+- `finternet://microsoft-unified-ledger/asset-managers/chase`
-- `/microsoft-unified-ledger/users/user2`
+- `finternet://microsoft-unified-ledger/users/user2`

 ## Example Workflows